Updated June 2022

 Many companies leverage both Apache Kafka and the Elastic Stack (Elasticsearch, Logstash, and Kibana) for log and/or event processing.
 Kafka is often used as the transport layer, storing and processing data, typically large amounts of data.

 Kafka stages data before it makes its way to the Elastic Stack.
 Logstash transforms the data, making it uniform.
 Elasticsearch serves as long-term, horizontally scalable storage, search, and analysis.
-Kibana is used as the visualizations platform with graphs, charts, dashboards, login capability, and more.
+Kibana is used as the visualization platform with graphs, charts, dashboards, login capability, and more.

 The origin of the technology behind Kafka provides insight into its success and core competency.
 Created by LinkedIn, Kafka was built to manage enormous volumes of event data.
 As with other message brokers, Kafka groups data into topics, using publisher-consumer and queue semantics.